Leonard W. Murray: 1942–1945

 A personal highlight of this period occurred on 14 September 1943, when Murray gave an impromptu guided tour of Halifax to the British Prime Minister Winston Churchill.
-Churchill and his family, together with the First Sea Lord Dudley Pound, boarded HMS Renown in Halifax harbour for their return voyage to the United Kingdom following consultations with US President Roosevelt.
+Churchill and his family, together with the First Sea Lord Dudley Pound, boarded HMS Renown in Halifax Harbour for their return voyage to the United Kingdom following consultations with US President Franklin D. Roosevelt.
 Murray was appointed Commander of the Order of the British Empire in the 1943 King's Birthday Honours, and Companion of the Order of the Bath in 1944.

 As the Allies gained the upper hand in the Battle of the Atlantic throughout 1943 and 1944, attacks on convoys diminished and the amount of escort cover was reduced, but the hard work of planning and organizing convoys never ceased.
 By May 1944, British participation in convoy escorts was withdrawn entirely, and Canada was left with sole responsibility until September 1944.
 Murray's moment of singular pride came in this period, when the largest convoy of World War II, HX 300 sailed for the UK via New York on 17 July 1944, with 167 merchant ships in 19 columns.
 This huge convoy arrived in the UK, without incident, on 3 August 1944.